andrewlalis/handy-httpd/docs/src/guide/handling-requests.md

 }
 ```

-For more information about the PathDelegatingHandler, please see the [dedicated page on this topic](./handlers/path-handler.md).
+For more information about the PathHandler, please see the [dedicated page on this topic](./handlers/path-handler.md).

 #### Body Content